 I spent much of my early life in a remote part of coastal Maine, where sheep frequently outnumber people.
 Remarkably, especially when I was young, there was an excess of wonderful antique dealers.
-On every Wednesday and Saturday morning, there’s a brilliant flea market called Monsweig where my mom and I have picked up countless treasures.
+Every Wednesday and Saturday, there’s a brilliant flea market called Monsweig where my mom and I picked up countless treasures.

 I feel most confident when wearing:

-I’m a not a fussy dresser.
-I live in big, oversized, turtlenecks and coats.
-Great friends of mine have a brand called Connolly, and make clothes that are both ineffably cool but also exceedingly comfortable.
+I’m not a fussy dresser.
+I live in big, oversized turtlenecks and coats.
+Great friends of mine have a London-based brand called Connolly, and they make clothes that are both ineffably cool and exceedingly comfortable.
 No matter how much of a slob I am, I always feel pulled together in their clothes.